HurricaneLabs/BetterWebhooks/docs/source/alert_action.rst

 ------------

-First of all, if you just need your POST body to look identical to Splunk's stock webhook alert action, just leave this at the default, which should like this...
+First of all, if you just need your POST body to look identical to Splunk's stock webhook alert action, just leave this at the default, which should look like this...

 .. code-block::